Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Conclusion

-Finally, selective post-etching with HF and phosphoric acid was employed to remove SiO$_2$ and Al$_2$O$_3$ from the resonator surfaces.
-Using both etches sequentially reduced the dielectric losses substantially compared to the untreated samples, by a factor of three, down to $\delta_\mathrm{LP} = 5.2 \cdot 10^{-7}$ or $Q_\mathrm{LP} = 1.9$\,M and is therefore very suitable for the post processing of superconducting Al-based qubits.
-Overall, our results demonstrate both the importance and the feasibility of targeted post-treatments on single chips, even within an industry-style fabrication environment.
+Finally, selective post-etching with vapor HF and phosphoric acid was employed to remove SiO$_2$ and Al$_2$O$_3$ from the resonator surfaces.
+Using both etches sequentially reduced the dielectric losses substantially compared to the untreated samples, by a factor of three, down to $\Tilde{\delta}_\mathrm{TLS} = 3.6 \times 10^{-7}$ or $Q_\mathrm{TLS} = 2.8$\,M and is therefore very suitable for the post processing of superconducting Al-based qubits.
+Using the analytical approach \cite{murray_analytical_2018} also allows us to directly estimate the coherence time $T_1$ for given qubit geometries from our results.
+As mentioned before, typical qubit designs offer $p_\mathrm{MS} \approx 5.2\cdot10^{-5}$, which results in $T_1 \approx 1.2$\,ms for a target frequency of 4\,GHz assuming no additional limiting loss.
+In this regard, our resonator-based robust fabrication scheme demonstrate both the relevance and the feasibility of targeted post-treatments on single chips for quantum devices, even within an industrial fabrication environment.